Tameno-01/godot-modular-camera-addon/docs/overview.md

 There are a few... let's say... rules you should always follow:

 1. **Individual behaviours and modifiers should only be in one place at a time**.
-If you have to cameras, make sure they use different instances of behaviours, and make sure you never put the same instance of a modifier on two behaviours at once.
+If you have two cameras, make sure they use different instances of behaviours, and make sure you never put the same instance of a modifier on two behaviours at once.
 2. **Do not use `CameraBehaviourInterpolator`**, I would hide it if i could.
 It's an internal class used for handling interpolation.
 3. **Anything that isn't documented should not be used.**